skeletonlabs/floating-ui-svelte/README.md

 Maintained by [Hugo Korte](https://github.com/Hugos68), [Skeleton Labs](https://www.skeletonlabs.co/), and the [Svelte community](https://svelte.dev/).

+## Contribution

+Looking to contribute?
+Awesome!
+Checkout the [Contribution guide](CONTRIBUTING.md) for guidance.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.